bbhatt275/motoRacerGame/README.md

 java -jar motoRacer.jar
 ```

-Do not publish or redistribute the game or its original assets as is (without major changes) anywhere on a public platform.
+“Do not publish, redistribute, or use the game or its original assets in their original form or with minor modifications on any public platform without explicit permission.”